MrRob02/trinity/README.md

 Trinity offers a balanced approach:

 - **Zero Boilerplate**: Forget about managing massive state objects or implementing `Equatable`.
 In Trinity, each property manages its own state independently.
 Controllers simply update specific values, and only the relevant components rebuild.
 - **Flutter-Native Robustness**: Utilizing `TrinityScope`, you can access any active node from anywhere in your app—whether navigating screens or opening dialogs.
-Nodes remain available while needed and are automatically cleaned up from memory when their master page is closed.
+Nodes remain available while needed and are automatically cleaned up from memory (including its signals) when their master page is closed.
 - **Modular Controllers**: Say goodbye to "God Controllers." `TrinityScope` removes barriers between nodes, enabling secure cross-communication.
-You can use **Bridges** to derive local state from a parent node or access parent data directly without duplication (e.g., accessing `orders.length` from `OrdersNode` inside `OrderDetail`).
+You can use **Bridges** to derive local state from a parent node or access parent data directly without duplication (e.g., accessing `orders.length` from `OrdersNode` inside `OrderDetailPage`).
 - **Signals at the Core**: Signals act as state translators.
 Whether you have a mutable value, a stream, or a future, Trinity wraps it into a reactive Signal that manages the underlying complexity.
 No more manual stream creation—just wrap your data in a Signal and let Trinity handle the rest.
 - **Componentization First**: Trinity prioritizes efficient UI updates.
 The `SignalBuilder` listens exclusively to the specific Signal it requires.
 If the `orders` signal updates, your list rebuilds, but unrelated changes (like `isLoading`) won't trigger unnecessary repaints.